ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ### Storage notes
 {: #storage-notes-balanced}

-* SAN primary boot disk (25 or 100GB) with additional disks available, up to 2 TB each (five total disks allowed).
+* SAN primary boot disk (25 or 100 GB) with more disks available, up to 2 TB each (five total disks allowed).
 * Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Extra disk prices depend on the disk size and quantity that you select.

 Balanced profiles (with network-attached storage) are available in all data centers.

-All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), supported  databases, and software add-ons are also available with this offering.
+All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.

 ## Balanced local storage
 {: #balanced-local-storage}

-The balanced local storage profiles are primarily for large database workloads that require high I/O performance with very low latency.
+The balanced local storage profiles are primarily for large database workloads that require high I/O performance with low latency.
 Network performance ranges from standard to premium.

 The offering is available in various profiles and data centers, with the following local storage options: